SPFxHeroes/J.A.R.B.I.S.-Labs/Lab07/README.md

-# Lab 7: Adding Event Handlers
+# Lab 7: Event Handlers

 In the previous lab, we added a useless button.
 In this lab, we're wiring up the button event handler to make it more useful!